-- 24. In relation to the mother's application under section 47(5), Moylan J carefully and correctly directed himself (paras 65, 111-115) by reference to the decisions of this court in In re B-S (Children) (Adoption Order: Leave to Oppose) [2013] EWCA Civ 1146, [2014] 1 WLR 563, [2014] 1 FLR 1035, In re W (A Child) (Adoption Order: Leave to Oppose), In re H (Children) (Adoption Order: Leave to Oppose) [2013] EWCA Civ 1177, [2014] 1 WLR 1993, [2014] 1 FLR 1266, and Re R (A Child) [2014] EWCA Civ 1625.
-He summarised the mother's submissions, which on this point were threefold: - i) First (para 72), that her circumstances had changed in that she now has a great supportive network, consisting of international support from around the world, including Latvian and other authorities, and also support from local friends in London.
-Their support, she said, had given her strength, both emotional and physical. - ii) Secondly (para 76), that the Latvian authorities are willing to assume jurisdiction in this case, which would thereby help to maintain CB's Latvian heritage and identity by maintaining her connection with her country, her language, her religion and culture. - iii) Thirdly (para 77), that the decision in Re B-S amounts to an additional change of circumstances. - 25.
-In addressing the first of these submissions, Moylan J drew attention (paras 74-75, 118) to how the mother had presented before him: - "74 In her presentation to me, the mother focussed significantly on what she contends were significant failings in the evidence and the process during the course of the care proceedings.
+[24] In relation to the mother's application under s 47(5) of the ACA 2002, Moylan J carefully and correctly directed himself (paras [65], [111]-[115]) by reference to the decisions of this court in Re B-S (Children) (Adoption Order: Leave to Oppose) [2013] EWCA Civ 1146, [2014] 1 WLR 563, sub nom Re B-S (Adoption: Application of s 47(5)) [2014] 1 FLR 1035; Re W (A Child) (Adoption Order: Leave to Oppose); Re H (Children) (Adoption Order: Leave to Oppose) [2013] EWCA Civ 1177, [2014] 1 WLR 1993, sub nom Re W (Adoption Order: Leave to Oppose); Re H (Adoption Order: Application for Permission for Leave to Oppose) [2014] 1 FLR 1266; and Re R (A Child) (Adoption: Judicial Approach) [2014] EWCA Civ 1625, [2015] 1 WLR 3273, sub nom Re R [2015] 1 FLR 715.
+He summarised the mother's submissions, which on this point were threefold:

+(i) First (para [72]), that her circumstances had changed in that she now has a great supportive network, consisting of international support from around the world, including Latvian and other authorities, and also support from local friends in London.
+Their support, she said, had given her strength, both emotional and physical.

+- (ii) Secondly (para [76]), that the Latvian authorities are willing to assume jurisdiction in this case, which would thereby help to maintain CB's Latvian heritage and identity by maintaining her connection with her country, her language, her religion and culture. - (iii) Thirdly (para [77]), that the decision in Re B-S amounts to an additional change of circumstances.

+[25] In addressing the first of these submissions, Moylan J drew attention (paras [74]-[75], [118]) to how the mother had presented before him:

+([74] In her presentation to me, the mother focused significantly on what she contends were significant failings in the evidence and the process during the course of the care proceedings.
 She described in emotive language how she felt she had been treated.
 She also pointed to evidence, such as a core assessment in January 2010 and another assessment in August 2010, which were positive, and to a proposed rehabilitation plan in November 2010.
-She showed me contact notes from 2011 and
+She showed me contact notes from 2011 and 2012.

-- The mother, clearly, has powerful deep-seated views about the wrongs that she considers she, her daughter and CB have suffered.
+[75] The mother, clearly, has powerful deep-seated views about the wrongs that she considers she, her daughter and CB have suffered.
 It is clear that she does not, at any level, accept that the care and placement orders were justified or that there is any good reason why CB should not be returned to her care.
-She refers to the loss to CB of her Latvian heritage and identity the loss of her nationality, language and culture as well, importantly, of the loss of her birth family, if she were to be adopted. - 118 ... much of the mother's case was focused on seeking to demonstrate that she had been treated badly during the course of the proceedings and that the court's earlier judgments were flawed.
-She sought to demonstrate this by reference to events and evidence which predated the hearings before DJ McPhee and HHJ Cryan." - 26.
-In relation to this, he correctly observed (para 119) that:
+She refers to the loss to CB of her Latvian heritage and identity - the loss of her nationality, language and culture - as well, importantly, of the loss of her birth family, if she were to be adopted ...

+[118] ... much of the mother's case was focused on seeking to demonstrate that she had been treated badly during the course of the proceedings and that the court's earlier judgments were flawed.
+She sought to demonstrate this by reference to events and evidence which predated the hearings before District Judge McPhee and His Honour Judge Cryan.'

+[26] In relation to this, he correctly observed (para [119]) that:

-"I am not re-hearing the care proceedings.
+'I am not rehearing the care proceedings.
 I am not considering whether the judgments were wrong or whether the judges' assessment of the evidence was wrong.
-In any event, the Court of Appeal, as I have already described, said that there was no discernible error in the principles of law identified and applied by either judge and that DJ McPhee's conclusions were unassailable."
+In any event, the Court of Appeal, as I have already described, said that there was no discernible error in the principles of law identified and applied by either judge and that District Judge McPhee's conclusions were unassailable.'